orion-research/coach/Tutorial_decision_process.md

 We will implement this process with four states:
 * The initial state lets the user select the baseline alternative.
 Note that defining alternatives is part of the generic COACH framework, and does not have to be dealt with here.
 (We will not deal with the possibility of changing the baseline as part of this tutorial.)
-* The main state displays the matrix, and is the view that will be shown throughout most of the decision process.
+* The main state displays the Pugh analysis matrix.
 * To add new criterium, a dialogue is needed.
 * Also, to change the name or weight or a criterium, or remove it, another dialogue is needed.
+* Finally, a message state is used to show messages as a result of actions.

 The transitions are:
-* An initial transition to the select baseline state.
+* A transition from any state to the select baseline state.
 This is triggered from the process menu.
-* A transition from the select baseline state to the matrix dialogue state, with the side effect of saving the selected baseline to the case database.
+* A transition from the select baseline state to the message state, with the side effect of saving the selected baseline to the case database.
 This is triggered by a button in the dialogue.
-* A transition from the matrix dialogue state to the add criterium state.
+* A transition from any state to the add criterium state.
 This is triggered from the process menu.
-* A transition from the add criterium state back to the matrix dialogue state, with the side effect of adding the criterium to the case database.
+* A transition from the add criterium state to the message state, with the side effect of adding the criterium to the case database.
 This is triggered by a button in the dialogue.
-* A transition from the matrix dialogue state to the change criterium state.
+* A transition from any state to the change criterium state.
 This is triggered from the process menu.
-* A transition from the change criterium state back to the matrix dialogue state, with the side effect of changing or removing the criterium to the case database.
+* A transition from the change criterium state to the message state, with the side effect of changing or removing the criterium to the case database.
 This is triggered by a button in the dialogue.
-* A transition from the matrix dialogue state to itself, with the side effect of changing the rating in a cell in the matrix.
+* A transition from the matrix dialogue state to the message state, with the side effect of changing the rating in a cell in the matrix.
 This is triggered by a Javascript function embedded in the dialogue, which in turn is triggered when the user makes a choice in the dropdown menu in the cell.
+* A transition from any state to the matrix dialogue state.
+This is triggered from the process menu.

 ## State machine implementation